-Copulas have received considerable attention because they offer great flexibility when modeling multivariate distributions and when characterizing nonlinear dependence and tail dependency.
-A copula function glues various types of marginal distributions, including symmetric, skewed, and heavy-tailed distributions, into a multivariate distribution, and by Sklar's (1959) theorem, this is always possible.
-The variety of dependence patterns is important for financial and macroeconomic time series, leading to applications such as volatility clustering (Ning, Xu, and Wirjanto (2015)), real-time density forecasting (Smith and Vahey (2016)), stock returns modeling under nonstationarity (Wollschläger and Schäfer (2016)), systemic risk (Mensi et al. (2016)), and so on.
+Copulas have received considerable attention because they offer great flexibility to model multivariate distributions and to characterize nonlinear dependence and tail dependency.
+A copula function glues various types of marginal distributions, including symmetric, skewed and heavy-tailed distributions, into a multivariate distribution, and by Sklar's theorem (1959), this is always possible.
+The variety of dependence patterns is of great importance for financial and macroeconomic time series, which leads to many applications, such as volatility clustering (Ning, Xu and Wirjanto, 2015), real-time density forecasting (Smith and Vahey, 2016), stock returns modeling under non-stationarity (Wollschläger and Schäfer, 2016), systemic risk (Mensi et al., 2016), and so on.

-Among the applications of copula models, studying the co-movements of returns across international equity markets is one of the most popular topics.
-For example, Hu (2006), Cai and Wang (2014), and Liu et al. (2019) employ time-invariant mixture copula models and find that international equity markets usually show lower-tail dependence, which implies that the markets are more likely to crash together than they are to boom together.
-However, the dependence structures between international equity markets are likely to change substantially over time as international financial markets change from time to time.
-In this case, a time-invariant copula model is incapable of capturing the evolution of the dependence structures.
+Among various applications of copula models, studying co-movements of returns across international equity markets is one of the most popular topics.
+For example, Hu (2006), Cai and Wang (2014), and Liu et al. (2019) employ time-invariant mixture copula models and find that international equity markets usually show lower tail dependence, which implies that the markets are more likely to crash together than to boom together.
+However, the dependence structures among international equity markets are likely to change substantially over time because international financial markets change from time to time so that a timeinvariant copula model is incapable of capturing the evolution of the dependence structures.
 Therefore, a time-varying copula model is needed to solve this problem.

-In the literature, time-varying or dynamic copulas have been used extensively to model multiple financial time series.
-For example, Patton (2006) uses a symmetrized Joe-Clayton copula, in which the dependence structure follows an autoregressive moving average (ARMA)-type process to capture the asymmetric dependence between mark-dollar and yen-dollar exchange rates.
-Hafner and Reznikova (2010) propose a semiparametric dynamic copula (SDC) model, in which the copula parameter changes over time in a nonparametric way.
-Other dynamic copulas include dynamic stochastic copula models (Hafner and Manner (2012)), stochastic copula autoregressive models (Almeida and Czado (2012)), generalized autoregressive score models (Creal, Koopman, and Lucas (2013)), variational mode decomposition methods (Mensi et al. (2016)), single-index copula models (Fermanian and Lopez (2018)), and semiparametric copula models under nonstationarity (Nasri, Rémillard, and Bouezmarni (2019)), among others.
-For a comprehensive survey of dynamic copulas and their applications in financial time series analysis, see the survey paper by Patton (2012a).
+In the literature, time-varying copulas or dynamic copulas have been extensively used to model multiple financial time series.
+For example, Patton (2006) uses a symmetrized Joe-Clayton copula in which the dependence structure follows an autoregressive moving average (ARMA)-type process to capture asymmetric dependence between mark-dollar and yen-dollar exchange rates.
+Hafner and Reznikova (2010) propose a semiparametric dynamic copula (SDC) model in which the copula parameter changes over time in a nonparametric way.
+Other dynamic copulas include dynamic stochastic copula models (Hafner and Manner, 2012), stochastic copula autoregressive models (Almeida and Czado, 2012), generalized autoregressive score models (Creal, Koopman and Lucas, 2013), variational mode decomposition methods (Mensi et al., 2016), single-index copula models (Fermanian and Lopez, 2018), and semiparametric copula models under non-stationarity (Nasri, Rémillard and Bouezmarni, 2019), among others.
+For a comprehensive survey of dynamic copulas and their applications in financial time series analysis, readers are referred to the survey paper by Patton (2012a).